iOess/ioess.github.com/travel/index.md

 <p>
-After graduating from college, I was fortunate to have been able to travel and live and work abroad.
+After graduating from college, I was fortunate to have been able to work and travel abroad.
 I survived the -45 degree winter in Mongolia.
 I resided in both 4-season and tropical parts of Vietnam.
 In Europe, I frequented the festivals of Bavarian Germany.
-My favorite home was the welcoming emerald isle of Ireland.
+My favorite of all was the welcoming emerald isle of Ireland, my second home.
 I also visited several countries in between.
 Now that I'm back in the United States, New York City has proven to be just as exciting!</p>
 <br><br>
 Below are a couple of pictures from my travels.
-I'll post more when I get my media HDD fixed!
+(I'll post more when I get my media HDD fixed.)
 <br><br>
 <img align="center" src="/images/travel_fishwatermark.jpg" height="100%" width="100%" alt="Plitvice Lake in Croatia"/>
 <p>